 1. Are student loans tax deductible?

-While many people may be eligible for the student loan interest deduction, it’s important to know that only the interest (not the payments) is deductible up to $2,500.
-Depending on interest paid and your income, you can get up to $625 back using this deduction.
+While many people might be eligible for the student loan interest deduction, it’s important to know that only the interest (not the entire payment) is deductible up to $2,500.
+Claiming this deduction could take hundreds of dollars off your tax bill.

 2. Credit card interest could be tax deductible too

-…If used toward qualified education expenses.
-The catch: every item charged to the card has to be exclusively for qualified expenses or you can’t write it off at all.
+Interest charges on your wallet’s plastic could also be deductible if used toward qualified education expenses.
+The catch: Unless every item charged to the card is exclusively for qualified expenses, you can’t write it off at all.

-Eric J. Nisall, founder of AccountLancer, stated, “Even a single non-qualified purchase on the card makes all the interest non-deductible.”
+“Even a single non-qualified purchase on the card makes all the interest non-deductible,” said Eric J. Nisall, founder of AccountLancer.

 3. Student loan help through your job

-If your employer helps pay off your student loans, it might be considered compensation and subject to payroll taxes.
+If your employer helps pay off your student loans, it could be considered income and subject to payroll taxes.

 4. What about gifts from family?

-If you get the deal of a lifetime and your parents or another relative pay off your student loans, it will be considered a non-taxable gift to you.
-However, the benefactor in question may need to file a gift tax return and pay taxes on the total gifted.
+If you get the deal of a lifetime and your parents or another relative pay off your student loans, it will be considered a non-taxable gift.
+However, your benefactor might need to file a gift tax return and pay taxes on the total gifted.

 5. Tax implications of default

-If you stop making payments and default on your student loans, Uncle Sam may intervene and garnish your tax refund until your debt is paid off.
+If you stop making payments and default on your student loans, Uncle Sam could intervene and garnish your tax refund until your debt is paid off.
+Other federal payments, including for Social Security benefits, would also be at risk in cases of default.

 How to deduct student loan interest

-Student loans are a drag, but as mentioned above, the good news is you can at least write off some of the interest.
+Student loans are a drag, but as mentioned above, you can at least write off some of the interest.

 According to the IRS, you can claim this student loan tax deduction if all of the following apply: